-Some of us were (wrongly) advised by others that buying followers was what we needed to do, if we wanted to land brand sponsorships and collaborations.
+Some of us were (wrongly) advised by others that each and every ghost follower was essential if we wanted to land brand sponsorships and collaborations.
 Others were simply curious or trying to get their “foot in the door” of the influencer world.

 Translation: Buying fake followers just isn't worth it (not that it ever was!), even if many of us have done it in the past.